 Over the next two centuries the sidesaddle became the accepted and proper method of equestrian travel for women; riding astride was not something a lady would do.
 In fact, it would have been considered a punishable offence.
 However, not everybody subscribed to sidesaddle riding and Catherine the Great of Russia (1729 – 1796) who didn’t care two hoots what people thought about her rode astride and ordered her court to do the same.

-In Part II we look at how the sidesaddle was phased out and how its demise was welcomed by women everywhere!
+In Part II we look at how the sidesaddle was phased out but years later saw a come back that is the epitome of elegance!